What Are Hives?

 Anaphylactic shock and bad attacks of hives or angioedema are rare.
 But when they happen, they need immediate medical care.

-Kids with bad allergies should carry an injectable shot of epinephrine .
-The doctor will teach you and your child how to safely give an injection if your child is at risk for a severe allergic reaction.Back to Articles
+People with bad allergies should carry an injectable shot of epinephrine .
+The doctor will teach you how to safely give yourself an injection if you are at risk for a severe allergic reaction.Back to Articles

 Your eyes itch, your nose is running, you're sneezing, and you're covered in hives.
 The enemy known as allergies has struck again.Read More